C Container Collection (CCC)

 Warning

 This function covers the edge case of reserving a dynamic capacity for a map at runtime but denying the map allocation permission to resize.
-This can help prevent a map from growing unbounded due to internal decisions about rehashes and resizing.
+This can help prevent a map from growing untree due to internal decisions about rehashes and resizing.
 The user in this case knows the map does not have allocation permission and therefore no further memory will be dedicated to the map.

 However, to free the map in such a case this function must be used because the map has no ability to free itself.
 Just as the allocation function is required to reserve memory so to is it required to free memory.

-◆ ccc_fhm_contains()
+◆ CCC_flat_hash_map_contains()

 void const * key